-Dr. Steinbrech can increase the breast size by one or more cups, enhance the look and feel of the breasts, and improve asymmetry.
-Breast augmentation surgery, medically termed augmentation mammoplasty, is one of Dr. Steinbrech’s top requested surgeries at his New York City practice.
+Board-certified plastic surgeon Dr. Douglas Steinbrech is one of New York City’s top breast augmentation experts.
+He has the ability to increase breast size by one or more cups, enhance the look and feel of the breasts, and improve asymmetry while creating a natural appearance.
+Breast augmentation surgery, also known as augmentation mammoplasty, is one of Dr. Steinbrech’s most-requested surgeries at his New York practice.
 He is an expert at creating natural-looking breasts that are proportionate to a woman’s frame.

 *Each patient is unique and individual results may vary.

 The initial doctor-patient meeting, or consultation, is an important first step in the breast augmentation process.
 Dr. Steinbrech will introduce himself to the patient and ask about her goals for breast implant surgery.
 After this discussion, the doctor will go over the patient’s medical history and perform a physical examination of the breasts to assess existing soft tissue and skin elasticity.
 He may take measurements and/or photos to assist with the planning process.
 Dr. Steinbrech takes the patient’s goals, preferences, and frame into account when making treatment recommendations for breast augmentation.

 During the breast augmentation consultation at our New York City office, patients will have the opportunity to view more before-and-after photos of former patients.
 The doctor will explain any specific limitations that apply to the patient’s case and will discuss what is and isn’t realistic before making a treatment recommendation.

 Dr. Steinbrech will discuss the surgery in detail and help the patient make important decisions about the size and shape of the implants, the implant material, and the placement of the implants and incisions.
 The doctor will answer any questions the patient may have and go over concerns about the surgery or recovery.
 During this appointment, Dr. Steinbrech will also address potential risks and complications of the procedure.